Idaho Controlled Hunt Application 2025

 Idaho controlled hunt application

-2024 hunt codes have not yet been announced.
-2023 hunt codes can be found here.
+Hunt codes have not yet been published for 2025 hunts.
+2024 hunt codes can be searched and filtered here.
+They are also available in the big game regulations PDF.
 From the page, select the species you wish to apply for on the right side of the screen.
 You can look up draw odds from prior years in Idaho’s draw odds data.
 However as mentioned above, make sure that you are looking at the equivalent hunt code from prior years as they may have changed.

 How the Idaho Controlled Hunt draw application works